 Nonprofit videos don’t have to be elaborate or full of special effects to work well.
 This video from the Robin Hood Foundation is well-produced and clean, but there’s nothing flashy about it.
 What sticks out is how the foundation uses video to tell the beneficiaries’ stories.
 Firsthand testimonials like this one can go a long way and make your organization’s impact more tangible for supporters.

 Motivate Your Fundraisers

-launches its big fundraising campaign.
-The video that accompanies the launch helps to orient and inspire fundraisers to get involved.
+Every September, charity: water launches its big fundraising campaign.
+This video helps to orient and inspire fundraisers to get involved.
 Apart from the stellar production values and the personalized delivery from charity: water founder Scott Harrison, what we love about this video is the way it makes the goal of the campaign incredibly explicit and tangible for fundraisers.
 After watching this short video, there’s no doubt what everyone is collectively fundraising for.

 Just as video can be great to launch a major fundraising campaign, it can also be the perfect way to wrap one up.
 This video from Invisible Children was pushed out to supporters following the massively successful “25” campaign.
 Not only does the video get you excited about what was achieved, it leaves you feeling energized and ready to tackle the next challenge, whatever that might be.

 We noted above how the charity: water video was personally delivered by the organization’s founder Scott Harrison.
 This video from Love146 takes a similar approach with founder Robb Morris.
 He explains the powerful story of how the organization came to be.
 By combining the story of the organization with a personal delivery from one of the founders, the video makes the cause more relatable than it otherwise might be.